 Impressive on their own, rock lotus and bitter melon extract work even better together.
 Both promote better blood sugar control with less insulin.
 Both promote healthy blood pressure.
 Both support healthy liver function.
 And both mimic changes in cellular energy metabolism typical of caloric restriction.

 So how can you get your hands on the potent one-two combo of bitter melon extract and rock lotus?

 Simple: they're the two main ingredients in the brand new formula now available as Kion Lean, a proprietary formula designed to assist with weight management and healthy longevity by combining the benefits of rock lotus and wild bitter melon extract to support:

 - Anti-aging factors associated with longevity

-You can click here to try Kion Lean now to be used for both enhanced cold thermogenesis benefits and as an effective way to blunt the harmful effects of carbohydrate-rich meals.
+You can click here to try Kion Lean now for both enhanced cold thermogenesis benefits and as an effective way to blunt the harmful effects of carbohydrate-rich meals.

-Now that you know how inflammation can lead to weight gain and excess fat, why an optimal balance of omega-6 to omega-3 fatty acids is important to health and fat loss, and five effective strategies for reducing both inflammation and body fat, you're ready to shred fat and become lean and mean!
+Now that you know how to burn fat safely and effectively, why an optimal balance of omega-6 to omega-3 fatty acids is important to health and fat loss, and five effective strategies for reducing inflammation, you're ready to shred fat and become lean and mean!

 Simply do the following:

 - Reduce or eliminate your intake of rancid, heated, processed vegetable oils

 - Consume plenty of omega-3 fatty acids from fatty fish or a fish oil supplement